typescript-eslint/typescript-eslint/README.md

 The documentation below will give you an overview of what this project is, why it exists and how it works at a high level.

-**It is crucial to be familiar with these concepts before reporting issues**, so it is a good idea to read them before raising issues.
+**It is crucial that you are familiar with these concepts before reporting issues**, so it is a good idea to read them before raising issues.

 <br>